Olana State Historic Site

 Take this heritage railroad from Kingston for a scenic ride into the Catskills that's fun for the whole family.
 Check the schedule for the (mostly) weekend rides, which often take on seasonal themes, such as the Easter Bunny Express in spring or the Pumpkin Express in fall.
 Most of the rides run about an hour and allow you to take in views of farms, forests, and mountains, all from within lovingly maintained vintage rail cars.

 At Playland Amusement Park in Westchester, you can ride roller coasters that have been in operation since 1928!
-The Dragon Coaster is one of only about 100 remaining wooden coasters in the US and has a uniquely vintage charm you won’t find in most theme parks.
+The Dragon Coaster is one of only about 100 remaining wooden coasters in the US and has a unique vintage charm you won’t find in most theme parks.
 For more retro cuteness, check out the Derby Racer, a faster carousel that goes up to 25 mph without a pole to hold onto, one of only two in the country!

 Spend the day exploring the town of Beacon.
 Start at one of the many breakfast shops on Main Street and then check out Hudson Beach Glass, a studio and gallery, to admire gorgeous glass art and even see the process of how they make it.

-World-renowned Dia:Beacon (pictured) occupies the city’s former Nabisco box-printing factory, presenting Dia's collection of art from the 1960s to present, as well as special exhibitions, commissioned works and installations, and other vibrant art that takes advantage of the spacious environs.
+World-renowned Dia:Beacon (pictured) occupies the city’s former Nabisco box-printing factory, presenting Dia's collection of art from the 1960s to the present, as well as special exhibitions, commissioned works, and installations, and other vibrant art that takes advantage of the spacious environs.

 Head over to Madam Brett Park to stroll on gravel and woodland trails.
 You’ll pass a marsh, a waterfall, and a peaceful little boardwalk along Fishkill Creek.
 It’s absolutely beautiful all year round.
 Treat yourself to make-your-own-sundae-style donuts at Glazed Over or visit Hudson Valley Brewery, home to a large variety of delicious sours, wild ales, and saisons.